Trump to meet with Netanyahu and Gantz as he readies Mideast peace plan

 During the talks with both Israeli politicians, Trump is likely to share some details of his plan, a U.S. source familiar with the subject said.

-“Today, I leave to Washington to stand by an American president who brings a plan which I believe is promoting our most crucial interests ... together with him, we will make history,” Netanyahu said before taking off for Washington.
+“Today, I leave to Washington to stand by an American president who brings a plan which I believe is promoting our most crucial interests ... together with him, we will make history,” Netanyahu said before taking off for the U.S. capital.

-Trump said last week he would release details of his peace initiative before meeting with Netanyahu and Gantz, but the White House has yet to say exactly when it will be released.
+Trump said last week he would release details of his peace initiative before meeting with Netanyahu and Gantz, but the White House has yet to say exactly when the plan will be made public.

-Gantz, a former general who heads Israel’s centrist Blue and White Party, welcomed Trump’s effort on Saturday.
+In contrast to the regalia and high-security that could be expected from Netanyahu’s arrival later on Sunday, Gantz, a former general who heads Israel’s centrist Blue and White Party, traveled with a small entourage on a commercial flight.

+“It’s a very important visit,” he told Reuters after landing at Dulles International Airport outside Washington.
+Asked what he hoped to achieve, Gantz said, “Good relations, and explanation, and understanding between the president and myself.”

+He would not be drawn on how the Washington visit might affect his prospects in the election.

-“The peace plan devised by President Trump will go down in history as a meaningful landmark mapping the way for the different players in the Middle East to finally move forward towards an historical and regional agreement,” he said in televised remarks.
+Gantz on Saturday called Trump’s plan a “meaningful landmark mapping the way for the different players in the Middle East to finally move forward towards an historical and regional agreement.”

 The political aspects of the plan to end the decades-long conflict between Israel and the Palestinians have been closely held, although the economic components have already been unveiled.